smaccoun/aeson-generic-ts/README.md

 1. More complete FP-TS functionality
 2. Unionize library flavor
-3. Remove intermediate bridge language
-4. Figure out a cleaner ADT interface for customizing TS
+3. Figure out a cleaner ADT interface for customizing TS
-5. I dunno, lots of stuff probably.
+4. I dunno, lots of stuff probably.
 Make it more production ready I guess